This is a sponsored conversation written by me on behalf of P&G. The opinions and text are all mine.

 I discuss how I saved over $10,000 with my first in this post.
 I didn’t save near that much with my daughter because I didn’t spend much.
 We had most everything we needed.

-I breastfed my daughter for the first five months, so the only thing I really needed to buy were diapers.
+I breastfed my daughter for the first five months, so the only thing I really needed to buy was diapers.

 I’m thrifty/frugal so I’m always on the look out for a diaper deal.
 There are many ways to get diapers much cheaper than retail cost.
 Making use of coupons and ordering in bulk usually yield the greatest savings.